 In general, the water storage facility shall be furnished by manufacturers having experience with a minimum of five similar elevated tank installations in the design, manufacture and construction of such facilities and their associated foundations.
 The manufacturer shall be able to demonstrate this experience through the successful completion of five other water storage facilities.
 This experience requirement shall apply to any subcontractors engaged in the work described in this Section.

 Measurement and Payment

-[Choose one of the following payment language provisions that best suits the individual project.

-If this Section is not specifically referenced by an item in the Bid Form, please use the following language:

-.1 The work of this Section will not be measured separately for payment.
-All costs associated with the work of this Section shall be included in the Contract Price.

-OR If this Section is specifically referenced in the Bid Form, use the following language and identify the relevant item in the Bid Form:

-All costs associated with the work of this Section shall be included in the price(s) for Item No(s). ___ in the Bid Form.
+All costs associated with the work of this Section shall be included in the price(s) for Item No(s).
+A11.XX in the Bid Form.

-If the work of this Section is to be measured and paid for by several different methods, please amend the standard wording given above to reflect the different methods of measurement and payment.]

 PRODUCTS

 General Requirements